Where To Buy 2021 Penn State Football Tickets & When Do Tickets Go On Sale

 There are six different tiers of pricing at Beaver Stadium, depending on where the seats are in the stadium.
 Games against Rutgers on September 19 and Michigan on November 21 are the two games priced higher than the others.
 Both games will start at $100 at face value, while other games start as low as $40.

 Not all Big Ten opponents are the same, though as an October 31 game against Illinois will have tickets starting at just $60.
-Overall, the home opener against Buffalo is tied with a September 26 game against San Diego State as the cheapest games of the season.
+Overall, the home opener against Buffalo is tied with a September 26 game against San Diego State as the cheapest game of the season.

 On the secondary market, Penn State football tickets have an average price of $120.86.
 The home finale against Michigan is the most expensive with an average price of $221.13 and a get-in price of $105.
-A October 10 game against Indiana is the second most expensive home game of the season with an average price of $119.83.
-San Diego State will be the least expensive opponent with an average price of $85.50 and get-in price of $38.
+An October 10 game against Indiana is the second most expensive home game of the season with an average price of $119.83.
+San Diego State will be the least expensive opponent with an average price of $85.50 and a get-in price of $38.

 February 10, 2015

 James Franklin’s first season as the head coach of the Penn State Nittany Lions was filled with highs-and-lows as Penn State finished its regular season with a 6-6 record.
 Penn State also appeared in its first bowl game since 2011 and defeated the Boston College Eagles, 31-30 in overtime of the Pinstripe Bowl.
 Penn State started its season with a dazzling 4-0 record before taking a beating in Big-10 play.
 Late-season wins over Indiana and Temple helped Penn State become bowl-eligible.
 Penn State’s offense averaged just 300 total yards per game, which was the lowest mark in the Big-10.
-Quarterback Christian Hackenberg, who many believe has NFL-potential due to his large frame and throwing ability, did not have many playmakers on offense.
+Quarterback Christian Hackenberg, who many believe has NFL potential due to his large frame and throwing ability, did not have many playmakers on offense.
 Hackenberg finished with a dismal 12:15 TD/INT ratio and fans can only hope Penn State recruits more playmakers.
 Penn State’s defense was the reason why this team won six games.
 Senior linebacker Mike Hull, who earned first-team All-Big 10 honors, was the heart and soul of the defense.
 Hull led the Big-10 in tackles (134) as he led the nation’s top run-defense (84.8 rushing yards per game allowed).

 September 9, 2014